bloominstituteoftechnology/web-module-project-redux/README.md

 - Build reducers, actions and redux connections from scratch

 ## Introduction
 In this project, you take a fairly complex application used to search a movie database and connect it to two different reducers through redux.
-You will both connect existing state definitions and build entire reducer / redux pairings from scratch.
+You will both connect existing state definitions and build entire reducer / redux pairings from scratch

 ![Movie DB Example](project-goals.gif)